-How will we use the Framework?
+How will we use the Behaviors of Learning and Teaching?

-The Framework's primary purpose is to support Linked Learning teachers to achieve college and career readiness for all students through engaging, rigorous, and relevant learning that builds students' sense of academic self-efficacy and taps their intrinsic motivation and interests.
+The document's primary purpose is to support Linked Learning teachers to achieve college and career readiness for all students through engaging, rigorous, and relevant learning that builds students' sense of academic self-efficacy and taps their intrinsic motivation and interests.